Serves 6 as starter or 4 as main course.

 To make the soup:

-add the flour and continue to stir keeping it moving so the butter and flour don’t burn.
+Add butter and continue to stir and melt the butter making sure not to burn it.
+Add the flour and continue to stir keeping it moving so the butter and flour don’t burn

 To serve, ladle the soup into warm bowls.
 Top with the finely chopped vegetables and garnish with a little sour cream.